WBT-Kenya/Learn-Verify-Earn-platform/README.md

 ## Setting up your editor
--[Hardhat for Visual Studio Code](https://hardhat.org/hardhat-vscode) is the official Hardhat extension that adds advanced support for Solidity to VSCode.
+- [Hardhat for Visual Studio Code](https://hardhat.org/hardhat-vscode) is the official Hardhat extension that adds advanced support for Solidity to VSCode.
 If you use Visual Studio Code, give it a try!
--install npm, nodejs v18+.
+- install nodejs v18+.

 ## Get the frontend and backend running simultaneously:
   - go to WBTK-frontend and run npm run dev